 - Where the story would fit in The Flyfish Journal (e.g. Cutbank, Open Water, Adventure Feature, etc.).

-- Any samples or references to previously published work.
+- References to previously published work.

 - All contact information.